 Images from publications by Saeed Nahhas about the CEDAW convention and anti-feminism being equivalent to antisemitism:

 The situation escalated after a Friday sermon delivered by the President of the Syrian Islamic Council, Sheikh Osama al-Rifai, on August 6 in the area of Azaz, near Aleppo.
-In the sermon, he addressed the local community, warning against women’s work in international organizations in the area, and describing them as having broken with religion and traditions.
+In the sermon, he addressed the local community, warning against women’s work in international organizations in the area and describing them as having broken with religion and traditions.
 He stated that women are recruited by the West and the United Nations with the goal of destroying the stability of the family and social system in Syria by propagating alien thought forbidden under the rules of Islamic law.

-Al-Rifai’s statement has prompted impassioned responses, including bywomen who wear hijab and are outwardly committed to Islam.
+Al-Rifai’s statement has prompted impassioned responses, including bywomen who wear the hijab and are outwardly committed to Islam.
 Many took to social media to express their rejection of his implicitly inflammatory and unfair rhetoric against women.

 Images of activist Bayan Rehan’s August 11 Facebook post in response to Sheikh Osama al-Rifai’s sermon:

-Several women noted that Sheikh al-Rifai—whosymbolizes a stream of moderate, centrist Islam in Syria— giving such a sermon poses a serious danger to local communities, especially among those who look to al-Rifai for guidance in interpreting Islam.
+Several women noted that Sheikh al-Rifai—whosymbolizes a stream of moderate, centrist Islam in Syria—giving such a sermon poses a serious danger to local communities, especially among those who look to al-Rifai for guidance in interpreting Islam.
 These women regarded the sermon as hate speech par excellence, and said it reflected the trend of patriarchal religious institutions opposing and rejecting women’s roles and independence.
 These institutions use various means to attempt to re-subjugate women and limit their activity in the name of religion, regardless of their affiliations or professional field.
 This is despite the reality that women’s work has become necessary for every family in Syrian communities facing armed infighting and a war of extermination waged by the Assad regime.

-One feminist added that “this incitement against [women] and against women’s empowerment projects in opposition areas is a call for complete marginalization … against working women or activists and their husbands or fathers who support them.
+One feminist added that “this incitement against [women] and against women’s empowerment projects in opposition areas is a call for complete marginalization… against working women or activists and their husbands or fathers who support them.
 This brings us back to the pre-2011 situation under the Assad tyranny which, despite its alleged secularism, based its personal status laws on religious authority and not on a civil constitution.”

 In a related context, the Directorate of Endowments and Religious Affairs in the Aleppo province city of al-Bab issued a statement on September 15 titled “Positions on Claims of Gender that Target Women in Our Communities.”
 In the statement, it accused training courses conducted by international organizations, in cooperation with Syrian feminist organizations working in the opposition (liberated) territories, of being dubious and contrary to custom and religion.
 The second section of the statement stressed that women in Syria are not subjected to any discrimination or deprivation of inheritance, and that they are not attacked “unjustly” on the grounds of honor.
-One female activist interpreted this last phrase as essentially a legitimization of and veiled call for “halal” killings of women, on the basis Sharia law and local customs about dishonoring a family or community.
+One female activist interpreted this last phrase as essentially a legitimization of and veiled call for “halal” killings of women, on the basis of Sharia law and local customs about dishonoring a family or community.
 The third section claimed that the funds pumped into international trainings are “suspicious,” and that the local organizations that receive them are “bought” and promote a culture of sexual degeneracy, sorcery, unveiling, and social corruption.